dylanmsu/Splitflap_Display/README.md

 # Splitflap_Display
-software to digtally drive a public split flap display using arduino
+software to digtally drive a public splitflap display using arduino.
+The display is meant do be deployed in a steamtrain station where it reads the data from their server.

 ## this repository contains:
 * arduino software
 * kicad schematic and pcb desgin
+* basic documentation about the splitflap display modules

 ## authors
 * Dylan Missuwe